hamlet-io/docs/docs/getting-started/aws-serverless/deploy-container/loadbalancer-deployment.md

     }
     ```

-1. Update the deployments to create the load balancer and configure the containers to register with the load balancer
+1. Update the deployments to create the load balancer and configure the containers to register with the load balancer.

     ```bash
     hamlet --account acct01 deploy run-deployments